 However, even if you have decided to mine Bitcoin solo on your smartphone, the process is relatively tricky.
 Besides the tremendous amount of processing power required to mine the coin, Apple and Google have restricted on-device mining on iOS and Android.
 In fact, the latest Developer Program Policy shared by Google is very definite on cryptocurrency mining.
 It reads: “We don’t allow apps that mine cryptocurrency on devices.
 We permit apps that remotely manage the mining of cryptocurrency.”

 Clearly, from the policy, Google only permits apps that enable remote monitoring of the mining process.
 So, what made Google ban the crypto mining apps?
 Or rather, why did Apple ban the crypto-mining apps from their store?

-As Bitcoin mining becomes very competitive and less lucrative, no miner has the guarantee that he will be the one to receive the block, especially if he lacks the computational resources required to outperform the other miners.
+As Bitcoin mining becomes very competitive and less lucrative, no miner has the guarantee that they will be the one to receive the block, especially if they lack the computational resources required to outperform the other miners.

 Therefore, calculating the reward time for successfully mining a block is complex.
 Even with all the factors at hand, there is no easy, precise way of answering how long it takes to mine 1 Bitcoin.

 The answer gets even more confusing if you use a PC or smartphone when your competitors use ASICs and Bitcoin mining rigs.